genostats/Fantasio_vignette/Fantasio.md

 Please refer to the vignette of this package for more information.

-Since we explained the concept behind the package let's make an usage example of it.
-For this we will use the data furnish by the package HGDP.
+Since we explained the concept behind the package let's make a usage example of it.
+For this we will use the data provided in the package HGDP-CEPH.

 ### 1.1 Installation